 6 Tips for Avoiding Family Drama

-So, you've printed your boarding passes, you've set up your out-of-office message (even though you'll obsessively check your email anyway), and you've picked out an outfit that will accommodate extra pumpkin pie without making you look six months pregnant—and you're a guy.
+So, you've printed your boarding passes, you've set up your out-of-office message (even though you'll obsessively check your email anyway), and you've picked out an outfit that will accommodate extra pumpkin pie without making you look six months pregnant.

 There might be one more area of Thanksgiving preparation you've overlooked, though—your family.

 Every year, in my advice column and my private practice, I hear from people whose main source of holiday stress is not traffic, expenses, or schedules, but family drama—the specter of which can create anxiety for days or even weeks in advance of the holiday.
 You may love your family dearly, but always dread the same intrusive questions from your sister, or feel personally insulted by your uncle's constant political browbeating.
 Maybe the quarters are too cramped, your dad drinks too much, or your mother-in-law always forces you to eat more than you want—and her turkey has the consistency of drywall.